MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/convert-logical-entities-resolved-entities.md

 ---

-# Converting logical entities into resolved entities
+# Convert logical entities into resolved entities

 To illustrate the concept of converting logical entities into resolved entities, let's return to our Student entity example.
 Given the new, full definition of